A.S. Health Services

 ACCT 215 - Financial Accounting (4)

-An introduction to accounting emphasizing how general purpose financial statements communicate information about the business corporation's performance and position for users external to management.
+This course is an introduction to accounting, emphasizing how general-purpose financial statements communicate information about the business corporation's performance and position for users external to management.
 Approximately one third of the course emphasizes how the accountant processes and presents the information and includes exposure to recording transactions, adjusting balances and preparing financial statements for service and merchandise firms according to established rules and procedures.
-The balance of the course examines major elements of the statements such as cash, receivables, inventory, long-lived assets, depreciation, payroll, bonds, and other liabilities and stocks.
-Concepts of this course are applied to Managerial Accounting (ACCT 225).
-Students are advised to avoid any time lapse between these courses.
+The balance of the course examines major elements of the statements such as cash, receivables, inventory, long-lived assets, depreciation, time value of money, payroll, bonds, and other liabilities and stocks.
+Concepts of this course are applied to ACCT 225 (Managerial Accounting).
+Students are advised to avoid any time lapse between these two courses.

 SEMT 240 - Disaster Planning & Response (4)

-Students will explore the nuances of planning for and responding to catastrophic disasters.
-The course will involve discussion of domestic and international approaches to planning and responding to such disasters.
-Students will view issues from the perspective of an Emergency Manager who spends most of their time in the field planning for critical incidents and disasters and who understands the key components to a good plan that involves many agencies at all levels of government and at different stages of the event.
-Students will explore the logistics of mass care, mass evacuation, and critical infrastructure damage.
+In planning for catastrophic disasters using strategic protocols and tools are needed for incorporating environmental and social into efficient responses.
+The importance for understanding the history of previous catastrophic events, and learning from those responses.
+What worked well?
+What didn?t?
+Will better prepare us for the future challenges as they arise.
+Students will explore the nuances of planning for and respond to catastrophic disasters.
+The course will discuss domestic and international approaches to planning and responding to such disasters.
+The Emergency Manager will spend most of their time in the field planning for critical incidents and disasters and understanding the key components to a good plan that involves many agencies at all levels of government and at different stages of the event is essential.
+Students will delve into the logistics of mass care, mass evacuations, and critical infrastructure damage.

 SOCL 355 - Community Mental Health (4)